-Queen and Meghan giggled together like teenagers, says body language expert
+Queen and Meghan 'giggled together like teenagers' on their first joint outing

 “She looked positively girlish.
 When she smiles you can see the young princess coming out.
 She’s got a beautiful childlike smile and her little hands were formed into fists at one point.

 “Perhaps Meghan did bring a little bit more of that out in her.
+We saw displays which showed the pair genuinely having fun.”